 Charlotte Collis, MSW, LMSW, VSP

 Collis holds a Master of Social Work (MSW) degree with a concentration in trauma from Simmons University and a Bachelor of Arts (BA) degree in Sociology with a specialization in immigration and assimilation from Villanova University.
-Collis is trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) from the Medical University of South Carolina and is also a certified Victim Service Provider (VSP) through the South Carolina Attorney Generals Office.
+Collis is trained and nationally certified in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) from the Medical University of South Carolina, has completed training and is pursing certification in Parent-Child Interaction Therapy (PCIT), is trained in the ChildFirst® Forensic Interview Protocol, and is also a certified Victim Service Provider (VSP) through the South Carolina Attorney Generals Office.

-Ms. Nikki Major is a forensic interviewer and therapist with the Child Advocacy Center of Aiken County.
+Mrs. Samantha English Gray, an experienced human services professional, serves as a therapist and forensic interviewer with the Child Advocacy Center of Aiken County.

-Ms. Anya Moody, an experienced practitioner and supervisor in behavioral therapy, serves as MDT coordinator, family advocacy coordinator, and a forensic interviewer with the Child Advocacy Center of Aiken County.
+Mrs. Kacey Wheeler, an experienced clinician, serves as a part-time therapist with the Child Advocacy Center of Aiken County.

 Jason Payne, MPA, MS, PMP®